radical-lab/radical-lab.github.io/README.md

 where did i put the stargate theory? extracting the cores of stars, and inverting ships to bring them through,.. fluxtuations

-i feel like i'm navigating the /slipstream|bonsai/ from andromeda
+i feel like i'm navigating the /slipstream|bonsai/ from andromeda; pregnancy is the natural boob job, walking like /doyle|a barbie girl in a barbie world/, and there was some"-thing" else about rommies' return… (besides read only memory)

 war against the chinese firewall: steganographic protocols (tcp/ip,udp,osi,tor,bittorrent,phreaking,powerplugs,waterpipes,/(radiation|air|sound)waves/,boneconduction,.. (this is how they spy network)); wasn't there a `succ osi`? or is that just one of mine?); their deep packet analysis is fawlty